 You may also be able to dodge an expensive car AC repair bill if you purchased an extended bumper-to-bumper warranty for your vehicle.
 Just know that an extended auto warranty may require you to pay a deductible before coverage kicks in.

-Michelle, a ConsumerAffairs reviewer from Florida, told us how a $1,400 repair only cost her a $100 deductible: “Everything went pretty well when I submitted a claim.
+Michelle from Florida told us a $1,400 repair only cost a $100 deductible under warranty: “Everything went pretty well when I submitted a claim.
 The most expensive one that I had was my air conditioner.
 That was $1,400 and I spent 100 bucks for it.”

 Based on the estimates we received for our sample vehicles, a car AC compressor replacement may not be enough to totally offset the cost of an extended warranty, but it can help you avoid an unexpected lump-sum payment.
 Plus, if you need another covered repair during your warranty period, you could come out ahead.